 Physical Therapist Assistants (PTA) provide physical therapy services under the direction and supervision of a licensed Physical Therapist.
 PTAs help people of all ages who have medical problems or other health-related conditions that limit their ability to move and perform functional activities in their daily lives.
 PTAs work in a variey of settings including hospitals, private practices, outpatient clinics, home health, nursing homes, schools, sports facilities and more.

-The Physical Therapist Assistant program is a Full-Time Day, Spring entry Associate of Applied Science Degree.
+The Physical Therapist Assistant program is a Full-Time Day, Fall entry Associate of Applied Science Degree.